 - Q: Do I need an insurance referral to see the doctors of

-- A: Most managed care programs and Medicaid require a written referral from your primary care physician.
+- A: Most managed care programs require a written referral from your primary care physician.
 Without this form, your insurance company will refuse to pay for your visit, and therefore, you will be asked to pay for services at the time of your appointment, prior to being seen.
 We are required to comply with contractual rules of your health plan-so please help us by attending to your part of the paperwork.

 - Q: Why must I fill out a registration form before

 - A: To simplify the registration process, we ask that new patients provide information in advance of their visit.
 Each insurance plan has different rules, and a patient's employer may have recently changed insurance carriers.
 If we receive this information in advance, we can deal with any questions prior to the visit.
 Having a copy of your insurance card ahead of time will allow us to verify benefits and coverage before the visit.